-The Alum Award for Outstanding Graduating Senior honors the graduate who excels in all facets of his or her education and potential for ministry.
+The Alum Award for Outstanding Graduating Senior honors the graduate who excels in all facets of the student's education and potential for ministry.

 The Bernice Bean and Gladys Kendall Prize is presented to the graduate who, in the judgment of the faculty, has demonstrated a superior record of academic achievement.